sudo-self/Rpi-shairport-sync/CYGWIN.md

 The `libconfig` Library
 ----
-Shairport Sync relies on one further library – `libconfig` – that is not a Cygwin package, so it must be downloaded, compiled and installed:
+Shairport Sync relies on a library – `libconfig` – that is not a Cygwin package, so it must be downloaded, compiled and installed:
 * Download, configure, compile and install `libconfig`:
 ```
 $ git clone https://github.com/hyperrealm/libconfig.git